a2s-institute/foundations_course/content/ros/ros_introduction-practical/ROS_kinetic-cheat_sheet.md

 * **rostopíc info <topic_name>**: Prints information about a topic.
 * **rostopic echo <topic_name>**: Displays messages published by the topic.
 * **rostopic pub <topic_name> <message_type> <data>**: Publishes data to the a topic.

+To display information about currently running ROS nodes the tool **rosnode** provides useful options:
+* **rosnode list**: Displays a list of current nodes.
+* **rosnode info <node_name>**: Prints information about a node.

+Please note that for both tools further options exist.
+They can either be looked up on http://wiki.ros.org/ or by typing rostopic or rosnode into the console and using the TAB key to receive the a list of options for autocompletion.